wp-plugins/premise-addon-for-wp-courseware/readme.txt

 2. This is the actual configuration screen where you can select courses that will be associated with a particular membership level

 == Changelog ==

+= 1.2 =
+* Fixed a bug that prevented automatic enrollment upon free and paid courses

 = 1.1 =
 * Fixed bug that prevented automatic enrollment